Zorilas/Rust-Tools/README.md

 # Rust Tools

 **Rust Tools** is a collection of practical command-line utilities written in Rust.
-These tools are fast, reliable, and lightweight — ideal for developers and power users who need handy utilities.

 ---